daniel3735928559/guppy/README.md

 backspace button, `undo()` will undo the previous operation, and so on.
 More complete documentation will eventually be available in `doc/`.

+## Tests

+The tests can be run by opening /test/test.html in a browser, for example, by going to [http://daniel3735928559.github.io/guppy/test/test.html](http://daniel3735928559.github.io/guppy/test/test.html)

 ## License